SteveJustin1963/tec-SCOPE/README.md

 ### Code Summary

 1. **SPI Configuration and Operation**:
-   - The code initializes the LS7366R using SPI communication, configures the counting mode (x4 quadrature, free-running), clears or loads the counter, and retrieves a 32-bit count value.
+   - The code initialises the LS7366R using SPI communication, configures the counting mode (x4 quadrature, free-running), clears or loads the counter, and retrieves a 32-bit count value.

 2. **FPU (AM9511A) Configuration and Operation**:
-   - The FPU is set up with basic functions for initializing, storing arguments, performing addition, checking for errors, and retrieving results.
+   - The FPU is set up with basic functions for initialising, storing arguments, performing addition, checking for errors, and retrieving results.
 This allows calculations within the MINT program, handling floating-point arithmetic where needed.

 3. **Main Program Flow**:
-   - The `:START` routine initializes the LS7366R, clears the counter, initializes FPU arguments, performs a simple operation (addition), checks for errors, and reads back the results.
+   - The `:START` routine initialises the LS7366R, clears the counter, initialises FPU arguments, performs a simple operation (addition), checks for errors, and reads back the results.
 The program then enters an infinite loop awaiting further input or commands.

 4. **Testing and Validation**:
    - **Verify Port Addresses**: Ensure that all defined ports (e.g., `DATA_PORT`, `COMMAND_PORT`, `STATUS_PORT`, `SPI_CS_PORT`, etc.) align with the actual connections in your TEC-SCOPE hardware.